tomwhartung/jmws_accoutrements/social_networking/tomh/medium/articles/4b-mondrian_part_2-cezanne_cubism_and_the_plastic_means-draft.md

 > basic mechanics of drawing and composition, the *fundamental plastic means of expression.* [p.
 60, emphasis added].

 Loran goes on to assert that the painting "becomes a new reality achieved by purely plastic means, by color and form alone" [p.
 61].
-His use of the term *plastic* in these comparisons of the painting and his photograph really leave no doubt as to what he means by the term.
+His use of the term *plastic* in these comparisons of the painting and his photograph really leave no doubt as to what he means by the term!

-Cézanne created a [series of paintings of the Sainte Victoire ](https://en.wikipedia.org/wiki/Mont_Sainte-Victoire_(C%C3%A9zanne)), and Loran includes a few of these in his book.
+Cézanne created a [series of paintings of the Sainte Victoire](https://en.wikipedia.org/wiki/Mont_Sainte-Victoire_(C%C3%A9zanne)), and Loran includes a few of these in his book.
 In each case he includes a photograph of the motif showing how Cézanne's interpretation differed from a scientific perspective of the mountain.

-This version from the quarry is the only one of Cézanne's paintings to appear in color in Loran's book, however, and he uses it to conduct an extended analysis of the artist's use of color.
+This version from the quarry is the only one of Cézanne's paintings to appear in color in Loran's book, and he uses it to conduct an extended analysis of the artist's use of color.

 - Image: